PaulRaUnite/ccsl-rs/README.md

 # CCSL-RS

 ## Rust installation
-Go to https://www.rust-lang.org/tools/install and follow the instructions for your platform.
+Please go to https://www.rust-lang.org/tools/install and follow the instructions for your platform.

 For Linux, it is just an oneliner, and one can test if everything installed correctly by